lalitkumar-786/lalitkumar-786/README.md

+### Yep !
+You landed on my profile 😃.
-### Not a mere Coder!
-Along with technologies, I spent a lot of my time on soft skills and personal growth. 👋
+### print(" Not a mere Coder!
+Along with technologies, I spent a lot of my time on soft skills and personal growth.") 👋
 ###
 - 🔭 I’m currently working on Cloud Technologies (K8s/Docker/Containerization).
 - 🌱 I’m currently learning Go.